Posted on: April 30, 2026 Posted by: Sarah Giavedoni Comments: 0

 The town of Hazelwood incorporated in 1905 as an “industrial suburb” of Waynesville and home for employees of W.H.
 Cole’s sawmill.
 There were three significant manufacturing facilities in the town that employed a large percentage of the local population: the Junaluska Leather Co., the Waynesville Furniture Co., and Unagusta Manufacturing Co., also a furniture manufacturer.
 In the mid-1920s the Royle & Pilkington Company, a textile company, established a plant in the town, employing 200 people from the start.
 Wellco (shoes) and Dayco (rubber parts) were established later in 1941.
 Some of the original factory buildings remain in Hazelwood (notably the Royal & Pilkington textile mill), although most have been modernized.

 But the manufacturing boom would not last forever.
 Due to financial troubles, this once independent town was incorporated into Waynesville in 1995.
-Today, its boundaries are known by the perpetuation of the 28738 ZIP code.
+Today, its former boundaries make up the 28738 ZIP code.

 Hazelwood almost exploded